kisom/rawk/test/sfnet/readme.md

 0. lynx-friendly

 installation
+0. ./config.sh or PREFIX=${HOME} ./config.sh
 0. make
-0. optionally, make PREFIX=<path to install to>
-    by default PREFIX is /usr/local
-0. install a markdown parser if one isn't installed
+0. make sure a markdown parser is installed / available

 quick notes:
 * rawk looks for rawkrc in the current directory